Filling Sources: Attachments & Text Input

 - "Employee start date: February 3, 2026.
 Department: Revenue Cycle.
 Reports to: Sarah Chen."

-The AI extracts these values and maps them to the appropriate form fields exactly as it would from a PDF source.
-Typed data fills gaps that uploaded documents don't cover — the client detail you know from memory, the number from a system you can't export, the piece of information that exists only in your head.
+The AI extracts these values and maps them to the appropriate form fields exactly as it would from an uploaded document.
+Typed data fills gaps that uploaded files don't cover - the client detail you know from memory, the number from a system you can't export, the piece of information that exists only in your head.

 As an Instruction Channel